RichardCoffee/privacy-my-way/README.md

-WARNING:  The upgrade to 1.5.2 will have to be done manually.
-Github lost the updater files, not sure how or when.
+WARNING:  The upgrade to 1.5.3 will have to be done manually.
+Github lost the updater files, not sure how but it seemed to happen with the 1.4.0 version.
 They were still showing up in the repo on my computer in both the master and development branches, but not on github on either branch.
 The directory showed up, but had no files in it.